ElephantT/Machine-Learning/Feature_selection_of_unknown_NN_for_classification_of_blood_cell_images/README.md

 ![image](https://user-images.githubusercontent.com/33278581/153243890-c0ab6531-7ee7-4310-9cc4-56a0e93c4a4a.png)

-10. Complex final model for kaggle - stacking of 8 different internally models with data transformation for each of them and probabilities calibration where it is need
+10. Complex final model for kaggle - stacking of 8 different internally models with data transformation for each of them and probabilities calibration where it is needed